A Guide to Affordable Things to Do in Buenos Aires

 Another iconic Buenos Aires landmark with a very affordable entrance fee is the English Tower, also known as Torre Monumental.

-The tower is a clock tower in perfect working conditions and very well-maintained.
-The local British community in Argentina gave it as a gift to the City of Buenos Aires in 1910 in commemoration of the Mayo Revolution of 1810l.
+The tower is a clock tower in perfect working condition and very well-maintained.
+The local British community in Argentina gave it as a gift to the City of Buenos Aires in 1910 in commemoration of the Mayo Revolution of 1810.